 Note that Group Suggestions will not appear if the graph has:

 - Less than 30 users at the top of the funnel

 To learn more about how group bys work in Heap, see Group By.

-There are 11 query types in Graph view, which you can find by clicking on the query drop-down.
+There are 11 types of graphs, which you can find by clicking on the Graph drop-down.

 Count, Count Unique